 The PFDs associated with application identifier(s) may be created, updated or removed by the third party SCS/AS as defined in 3GPP TS 23.682 [2].

-In order to create PFDs resources for one or more external Application Identifier(s), the SCS/AS shall send an HTTP POST message to the request URI of the resource "PFD Management Transactions" including one or more set of PFDs for external Application Identifier(s).
+In order to create PFDs resources for one or more external Application Identifier(s), the SCS/AS shall send an HTTP POST message to the request URI of the resource "PFD Management Transactions" including one or more PFD(s) for external Application Identifier(s).
 The body of the HTTP POST message shall include external Application Identifier(s) and PFDs associated with its PFD Identifier(s), an Allowed Delay may be included for the external Application Identifier(s) as well.